 Paul’s day job is being BT’s Regional Manager for the South-West which is working at a strategic level with business, consumer and public sector bodies across the whole spectrum of BT’s activities.
 He is mentor at Park Community School in North Devon and sits on the Devon and Cornwall Business Council Advisory Group.

-- Lawrence Coen - Trustee
+- Glen Mayhew - Trustee

 Glen’s focus within SLSGB is lifesaving.
 He joined at 16 years old and remains qualified as a surf lifeguard, IRB crew & driver, water event safety manager and a swift water rescue technician.